pouchdb-community/pouchdb-quick-search/README.md

 }
 ```

 In the simplest case, you call `pouch.search()` with a `query` and a list of document `field`s to search.
+The results contain a list of matching document `id`s and `score`s, sorted from high to low.

-If the document is missing that field, then it's simply skipped.
+If any document is missing a field, then it's simply ignored.
 You can search one or more fields at a time.

-The results contain a list of matching document `id`s and `score`s, with the highest-scoring documents listed first.

-Like most PouchDB functions, the `search()` function returns a promise.
+Like most of the PouchDB API, the `search()` function returns a promise.
 But if you like callbacks, you can also use that style:

 ```js
 pouch.search({